duanyiqun/Brain-Diffusion/README.md

               └── task3-TSR-dataset.pickle
   ```

 * Generate Spectros: Please note this may cost 100G+ memory.
 If you have enough memory, you can run the following command to generate spectrograms.
 Or you may modify the code to generate spectrograms each time for a split by comment out data parts in [scripts/wave2spectro_zuco.py](scripts/wave2spectro_zuco.py).
   ```sh
   python scripts/wave2spectro_zuco.py --resolution 96,96 --input_dir path-to-preprocessed-zuco --output_dir path-to-output-data --hop_length 75 --sample_rate 500 --n_fft 100
   ```
+  please note that the hop_length is the number of samples between the starts of consecutive frames.
+The sample_rate is the sampling frequency of the wave.
+The n_fft is the number of samples in each frame.
+The resolution is the resolution of the spectrogram.

+  Please also not that you can modify this scripts to swich between generate mel **spectro** and **stft sprctro**.

 ## Training